Lives of the Saints

 the First Hermit

-Saint Paul was born in Upper Egypt in about the year 229, and became an orphan at the age of fifteen.
-He was very rich and highly educated.
-Fearing lest the tortures of a terrible persecution might endanger his Christian perseverance, he retired into a remote village.
-But his pagan brother-in-law denounced him, and Saint Paul, rather than remain where his faith was in danger, entered the barren desert, trusting that God would supply his wants.
-And his confidence was rewarded; for on the spot to which Providence led him he found the fruit of a palm-tree for food, its leaves for clothing, and the water of a spring for drink.
+Saint Paul was born in Upper Egypt in about the year 229 and became an orphan at the age of fifteen.
+He was wealthy and highly educated.
+Fearing lest the tortures of terrible persecution might endanger his Christian perseverance, he retired to a remote village.
+But his pagan brother–in–law denounced him, and Saint Paul, rather than remain where his faith was in danger, entered the barren desert, trusting that God would supply his wants.
+And his confidence was rewarded; on the spot to which Providence led him, he found the fruit of a palm–tree for food, its leaves for clothing, and the spring water for drink.

-The two religious passed the night in prayer, then at dawn Paul told Anthony that he was about to die, and asked to be buried in the cloak given to Anthony by Saint Athanasius.
+The two religious passed the night in prayer, and then at dawn, Paul told Anthony that he was about to die and asked to be buried in the cloak given to Anthony by Saint Athanasius.
 He asked him this to show that he was dying in communion with Saint Athanasius, the invincible defender of the Faith against the Arian heresy.
-Anthony hastened back to fetch it, and when he was returning to Paul he saw his co-hermit rising to heaven in glory.
-He found his dead body kneeling as in prayer, and saw two lions come and dig his grave.
+Anthony hastened back to fetch it, and when he returned to Paul, he saw his co–hermit rising to heaven in glory.
+He found his dead body kneeling as in prayer and saw two lions come and dig his grave.
 Saint Paul, The Patriarch of Hermits, died in his one hundred and thirteenth year.

 Reflection.
 Never shall we trust in ourselves without being deceived, but we shall never repent of having trusted in God, for He cannot fail those who depend upon Him.